ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week3/index.md

 these, but at the same time, the language is fundamentally dynamic because the compiler cannot know the type of `input` until the program starts running (which happens after it is compiled).
-This is the general problem that systems for languages like JavaScript and Python face.
+This is the general problem that systems for languages like JavaScript and Python face; it will get worse when we introduce functions in the next assignment.

 However, if our compiler can make use of some dynamic information, we can do better.